-3.3 Model 3: Nodes use Weighted Parallel DIAMoND Calculations for Each Layer
+3.3.
+Model 3: Nodes use weighted parallel DIA-MoND calculations for each layer own layer.

-This case corresponds to the possibility that a node might be able to exploit greater confidence about the status of its own layer.
 Here, we allow a node to give different weights to the information received depending on where it comes from and what layer it refers to.
 We implement this distinction by modifying the calculation of the average concern level as follows: